Battle of Mutukula

-The Battle of Mutukula (Kiswahili: Mapigano ya Mutukula) took place from 21–22 January 1979 near and in the town of Mutukula, Uganda, during the Uganda–Tanzania War.
+The Battle of Mutukula (Kiswahili: Mapigano ya Mutukula) took place from 21 to 22 January 1979 near and in the town of Mutukula, Uganda, during the Uganda–Tanzania War.
 After repulsing a Ugandan invasion of the Kagera Salient in 1978, Tanzanian commanders feared that Ugandan forces stationed upon the high ground in Mutukula, a town located along the Tanzania–Uganda border, still posed a threat to their territory.
 On the night of 21 January 1979 the Tanzanian 208th Brigade crossed the border and surrounded the town.
 The following morning it attacked, and the Ugandan garrison—including the Gondo and Suicide Battalions—fled.
 Afterwards the Tanzanians razed the locale in revenge for the damage wrought by the Ugandans in Kagera.

 Background

 In 1971 Colonel Idi Amin launched a military coup that overthrew the President of Uganda, Milton Obote, precipitating a deterioration of relations with the neighbouring state of Tanzania.
-Amin installed himself as President and ruled the country under a repressive dictatorship.
+Amin installed himself as president and ruled the country under a repressive dictatorship.
 In October 1978 he launched an invasion of Tanzania.
-On 1 November he announced the annexation of the Kagera Salient, an 1800 square kilometre (694.9839 square mile) strip of land between the Ugandan border and the Kagera River.
+On 1 November he announced the annexation of the Kagera Salient, an 1,800 square kilometre (694.9839 square mile) strip of land between the Ugandan border and the Kagera River.
 Ugandan troops subsequently pillaged the area they occupied, murdering civilians, stealing cattle, and destroying property, triggering the flight of 40,000 inhabitants southward.
 In November the Tanzania People's Defence Force (TPDF) launched a counterattack, retaking the salient, while the Ugandans withdrew to the border.
 Tanzanian commanders nevertheless felt that as long as Ugandan troops controlled the high ground at Mutukula along the frontier they posed a threat to the salient.
 Tanzanian President Julius Nyerere toured Kagera in late November.
 Able to see Ugandan troops encamped on the high ground through binoculars, Nyerere was moved to agree with his officers and ordered them to capture Mutukula.

 While sporadic clashes occurred along the border over the next two months, the TPDF made preparations to attack Mutukula.
 The TPDF's Southern Brigade was renamed the 208th Brigade and its command was handed to Brigadier Mwita Marwa.
-In late December the TPDF began launching heavy rocket attacks against Ugandan positions along the border, continuing into the next month.
-On the night of 21 January 1979 several battalions of the 208th Brigade crossed over the Ugandan border and covertly assumed positions north and west of Mutukula.
+In late December, the TPDF began launching heavy rocket attacks against Ugandan positions along the border, continuing into the next month.
+On the night of 21 January 1979 several battalions of the 208th Brigade crossed the Ugandan border and covertly assumed positions north and west of Mutukula.
 The Mutukula garrison included the Uganda Army's Gondo Battalion, led by Lieutenant Colonel Yefusa Bananuka, and the Suicide Battalion, led by Lieutenant Colonel Bernard Rwehururu.